topfreegames/marathon/docs/workers.md

 When this work starts, it sends the `starting_process_batch_worker` metric.

-This worker sends messages to Kafka.
-When the message is delivered, either successfully or with errors, the metric `send_message_return` will be produced.
+The metric send_message_return is reported when messages are delivered to Kafka, either successfully or with errors.

-In some cases IDs can be split between two batches, this worker will notice that and save the split parts in the Redis.
-After the last batch, this worker will try to join the split parts.
+The batches are defined by a position in the CSV and the number of bytes to read from that position.
+Because of that, during the batches creation, some IDs can be divided and have it beginning in one batch and the end in other.
+To recovery this IDs, each process batch worker will search for the first `\n` in the file and will considerate all the bytes before this marker has part of one split ID.
+The method is similar at the end of the file, it will considerate all bytes since the las `\n` as part of another split ID.
+It will save this information in the Redis and after all, batches are processed, the last worker will retrieve this information, join the splits IDs and send the messages.

+To know if all batches are completed, a counter is the Redis is used.

 ### Job Completed Worker

-When all `Process Batch Worker` is completed, it will call this worker.
-It will send one email saying the job is completed.
+When all `Process Batch Workers` or all `Direct Workers` is completed, they will call this worker.

+This worker will send one email saying the job is completed.

 Also, it reads the Redis and creates the control group CSV.